Mt Ninderry Mostly Sport climbing121 routes in crag

 Did you know that you can create an account to record, track and share your climbing ascents?
 Thousands of climbers are already doing this.

-Get directions to here using Google Maps
+Get directions to here using Google Maps.

 Wear a helmet, use a stick clip, be safe and tread lightly and quietly.
 Be careful of the grass trees and orchids.
 Don't impinge upon potential trad routes with new bolts.
-Respect tagged routes and the individuality of existing lines.
+Respect tagged projects and the individuality of existing lines.
 And please dispose of human waste properly!

 Check out what is happening in Mt Ninderry.